DarkStarStrix/AdvancedML_Learning_materials/README.md

 ### Practical Performance Comparisons
 Analyze performance metrics by implementing matrix operations using NumPy and JAX.
 Gain insights into optimization strategies for large-scale datasets.

+File location for this lesson:
+All the scripts and plots for this lesson are located in the `Abstract linear Algebra` folder.

 ## Lesson 2: Statistical Foundations and Probability Theory

 ### Introduction to Probability Theory